Gurkha: British East India Company army

 The Anglo-Nepalese War was fought between the Gurkha Kingdom of Nepal and the British East India Company as a result of border disputes and ambitious expansionism of both belligerents.
 The war ended with the signing of the Treaty of Sugauli in 1816.

 David Ochterlony and British political agent William Fraser were among the first to recognize the potential of Gurkha soldiers.
 During the war the British used defectors from the Gurkha army and employed them as irregular forces.
 Fraser's confidence in their loyalty was such that in April 1815 he proposed forming them into a battalion under Lt.
 Ross called the Nasiri Regiment.
 This regiment, which later became the 1st King George's Own Gurkha Rifles, saw action at Malaun Fort under the leadership of Lt.
 Lawtie, who reported to Ochterlony that he "had the greatest reason to be satisfied with their exertions".

-About 5,000 men entered British service in 1815, most of whom were not just Gorkhalis, but Kumaonis, Garhwalis and other Himalayan hill men.
+About 5,000 men entered British service in 1815.
 These groups, eventually lumped together under the term Gurkha, became the backbone of British Indian forces.

 As well as Ochterlony's Gurkha battalions, Fraser and Lt.
 Frederick Young raised the Sirmoor Battalion, later to become the 2nd King Edward VII's Own Gurkha Rifles.
 An additional battalion—the Kumaon—was also raised, eventually becoming the 3rd Queen Alexandra's Own Gurkha Rifles.
 None of these units fought in the second campaign.

 Gurkhas served as troops under contract to the British East India Company in the Pindaree War of 1817, in Bharatpur in 1826, and the First and Second Anglo-Sikh Wars in 1846 and 1848.